 Lack of flexibility for cloud environments

 The growth of cloud computing has been the major defining factor of workplace evolution over the last few years.
 Several factors have led to this change, including significant technology advances, a pronounced acceleration in network speeds, and the global pandemic’s influence.
 Along with streamlining and securing existing business services, cloud migration has enabled many new and exciting opportunities, including the growth of the remote workforce.
-WSUS is ill-equipped to handle cloud-based patch management, let alone thrive in this ever-changing environment.
+WSUS is ill-equipped to handle patching in hybrid infrastructures, let alone thrive in this ever-changing environment.